emelyanov-dv/dress_recommender/README.md

 Demo project for dress recommendations, based on uploaded image.

+Service is comprised of:
+1. flask server application with swagger API definition
+2. client part with requests lib

 There are several steps:
 1. Send POST request with an image using **client.py**
 2. **server.py** gets an image, runs YOLOv5, crop detected dresses